BlueBrain/nexus-bbp-domains/src/main/paradox/docs/bluebrainnexustutorialkcni/getting-started/setup/index.md

 That's it!

-## Clone the tutorial github project
+## Running locally the Jupyter notebooks

+If the Jupyter notebooks in the tutorial are ran locally then they need to be cloned from the github project: https://github.com/BlueBrain/nexus-bbp-domains.git.

 ```shell
 cd ~